 - Make a colorful bowl: Start with a base of brown rice and spinach, then top with falafel along with diced cucumber, tomato and kalamata olives.
 Add a sauce like a tzatziki or a tahini based sauce.

 - Add them in a pita wrap just like you would for a Gyros (with tomatoes, crunchy lettuce, onion, pickles, etc) or pile them in a regular sandwich.
+I like to make my own vegan tortillas and stuff them with these falafel.

 How to store them